wasmCloud/wadm/README.md

 Interacting with **wadm** is done over NATS on the root topic `wadm.api.{prefix}` where `prefix` is the lattice namespace prefix.
 For more information on this API, please consult the [wadm Reference](https://wasmcloud.com/docs/ecosystem/wadm/).

-## Known Issues/Missing functionality

-As this is a new project there are some things we know are missing or buggy.
-A non-exhaustive list of these can be found below:

-- It is _technically_ possible as things stand right now for a race condition with manifests when a manifest is updated/created and deleted simultaneously.
-In this case, one of the operations will win and you will end up with a manifest that still exists after you delete it or a manifest that does not exist after you create it.
-This is a very unlikely scenario as only one person or process is interacting with a specific, but it is possible.
-If this becomes a problem for you, please let us know and we will consider additional ways of how we can address it.
-- Manifest validation is implemented, but slightly clunky.
-Any PRs that make this better would be more than welcome!

 ## References